Naveen2369/B9IS123_PROGRAMMING_FOR_INFORMATION_SYSTEMS/README.md

 # B9IS123_PROGRAMMING_FOR_INFORMATION_SYSTEMS

-In the CA2 project for Programming for Information Systems we are developing a web application by using flask framework, this web app is for selling musical instruments and has the following features:
+In the CA2 project for Programming for Information Systems we are developing a web application called JazzYard by using flask framework, this web app is for selling musical instruments and has the following features:
 1. User Resgistration
 2. User Login
 3. Home Page displaying musical products